A geometric one-fluid model of superfluid helium-4: A geometric one-fluid model

-where higher-order terms $\vv_n$ were neglected.
-Momentum is thus not proportional to the normal velocity, similarly as in the case of phonons.
-The usual proportionality between $\mm$ and $\vv_n$ proposed by Landau is thus valid only approximately, as well as the two-fluid interpretation of superfluid helium-4.
-Figure \ref{fig.rhon}
+the approximated version of which is the standard Landau's formula for $\rho_n^{rot}$ \cite{landau9}, noting that the term with the $p_0^4$ is larger than the remaining terms by two orders of magnitude and that the $\mathrm{Erf}$ term is practically equal to unity.
+The dependence of $\rho_n^{rot}$ on the velocity is visible in Equation \eqref{eq.mrot} and momentum is thus not proportional to the normal velocity, similarly as in the case of phonons.
+The usual proportionality between $\mm$ and $\vv_n$ proposed by Landau is thus valid only approximately, as well as the two-fluid interpretation of superfluid helium-4, see Figure \ref{fig.rhon}.

+Note also, that the normal density is not actually a function of $\vv_n$ but rather of the Galilean-invariant term $\mm-\rho\vv^s$, as the former is valid in the frame without superfluid velocity while the latter being in the laboratory frame, see Section \ref{sec.beyond}.

 Similarly, the energy becomes

 where we neglected the higher-order terms in $\vv_n$ and $\mm$.
 The entropy density of rotons is then